Ralston College: Curriculum and programs

 Ralston College's curriculum focuses on the liberal arts: after a term studying Ancient Greek and Modern Greek in Greece, the following three terms of the MA in the Humanities are based in Savannah, focusing on ancient, medieval and modern literary texts and works of art.
 Blackwood has stated that Ralston aims “to play a role in the renewal of the conditions for human flourishing”.
-The one-year MA program revolves around a particular philosophical theme that lasts the entire year: "the self" (2022–2023), "the whole" (2023–2024), "nature" (2024–2025) and (2025–2026) "fellowship".
+The one-year MA program revolves around a particular philosophical theme that lasts the entire year: "the self" (2022–2023), "the whole" (2023–2024), "nature" (2024–2025) and "fellowship" (2025–2026).

 The college also offers two online short-courses, run in conjunction with the FutureLearn platform, one on Samuel Johnson's philosophical romance Rasselas, and one on the poetry of Robert Frost.

 Enrollment

 In the fall of 2022, the school had 24 students.

 Accreditation

-The college has been authorized for operation and awarded degree-granting powers by the State of Georgia, but is not accredited.
+Ralston College is not accredited.
+The college has been authorized for operation and awarded degree-granting powers by the State of Georgia.
+It was approved by the New England Commission of Higher Education as a candidate for accreditation in April 2025.